Cookizz/Android-BadgeLayout/README.md

   1. Include `BadgeRelativeLayout` in your view.
 Generally, it should be a container of those target views who you intend to put badges on.

-  (no ListView/ScrollView should be inside the container, they'll be supported later on)
+  (no ListView/ScrollView should be inside the container, they may be supported later on)

         <com.cookizz.badgelib.BadgeRelativeLayout
             android:id="@+id/badge_manager"